epassi/epbp/README.md

 epbp
 ====

-Less-based boilerplate for my prototyping projects.
+LESS-based boilerplate for my prototyping projects.
 Includes:
 - A set of LESS files for managing media queries.
 - Gruntfile for compiling LESS files and maintaining a separate distribution folder.
 - Bower.js for jQuery and Handlebars.